What Is Coaching?

 Many of my clients are very high-performing professionals whose work ethic is stunning.
 They work hard and produce extraordinary results.
 However, they are often not having much fun; they are stressed, they ignore other important parts of their lives, and they are burned out.
 It doesn’t take much digging to discover that they—at the very core of their beings—don’t believe they are good enough.
 The only way they know how to fight that feeling is to work all the time.
 The irony, or the tragedy, is that no amount of work will satiate that story.
 If they never learn to change their interpretation of themselves, no matter what they accomplish in life, they will never see themselves as good enough.

 The third area of coaching then is to sniff out those structural interpretations that don’t work for you and shift them to interpretations that do.

 What is impossible for you?
 What is something that you could never do?
 Give a talk to hundreds?
 Make cold calls?
 Double your business?
 Write a novel?
 Never get angry again?
 Truly love another person?
-The list of possibilities is endless.
+The list of possible impossibilities is endless.